k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/03_hardware_req_for_prod.md

 - Volume of 100G* /opt/apps/kafka/

 **Note:**
 - the FS must provide IOPS of at least 30K read & 10K write on each node simultaneously, while all nodes are running the test at the same time.
-- The above volume values should be increased based on project scope and data retention requirements.
+- The above volume values should be modified in accordance with project scope and data retention requirements.

 ### Linux Server Setup

-Follow these steps to setup a Linux Server:
+Follow the following steps to setup a Linux Server:

 1. **NTP/chrony** installed and configured
 2. Add a user ‘**fabric’** with group ‘**fabric’**